Linn Records

 Linn Records is a Glasgow-based record label which specialises in classical music, jazz and Scottish music.
 It is part of Linn Products.

 History

 While Linn engineers were testing their flagship product, the Sondek LP12 turntable, they became frustrated with some of the specialist test LPs they were using.
 Work began on an LP cutting lathe as a research product to improve testing for the LP12.

-The first albums to be cut and subsequently released was A Walk Across the Rooftops by The Blue Nile.
-They also released Carol Kidd's award-winning debut album.
+The first album to be cut and subsequently released was A Walk Across the Rooftops by The Blue Nile.
+They also released Carol Kidd's debut album.

-Today they are an audiophile label, specialising in classical, jazz and Celtic music, and won the Record Label of the Year award at the 2010 Gramophone Awards.
+Linn Records is an audiophile label, specialising in classical, jazz and Celtic music, and won the Record Label of the Year award at the 2010 Gramophone Awards.
 Release formats include CD, SACD, HDCD, vinyl and digital downloads.